North West Steals The Show By Performing At Dad Kanye’s Sunday Service

-North West doesn’t seem to be completely comfortable performing on stage.
+North West doesn’t seem to be completely uncomfortable performing on stage.

-Kim Kardashian and Kanye’s daughter, 5, is reportedly becoming the standout star of the “All of the Lights” rapper’s weekly Sunday services.
+Kim Kardashian and Kanye’s daughter North, 5, is reportedly becoming the standout star of the “All of the Lights” rapper’s weekly Sunday services.
 E!
 News reports that Kardashian shared a video on Sunday of North joining her father and his live choir and band as they performed a rendition of Stevie Wonder’s “As,” which the singer debuted in 1977.
 In the video, North is rocking a bright orange shirt with matching pants and stood tall as she sang along, with Kanye smiling in the background.
 The video doesn’t capture North’s voice specifically, but she is extremely confident as she sings along to the music.

-Since Kanye began holding Sunday Service at his family’s Calabasas home, the KKW Beauty creator has shared multiple videos of North dancing along to the music along with her friends.
-The services have become a popular destination for multiple celebrities, including many members of the Kardashian/Jenner clan, Orlando Bloom and Katy Perry.
+Since Kanye began holding Sunday Service at his family’s Calabasas home, the KKW Beauty creator has shared multiple videos of North dancing along to the music with her friends.
+The services have become a popular destination for multiple celebrities, such as Orlando Bloom and Katy Perry, including many members of the Kardashian/Jenner clan.
 The services reportedly only involve live music, which strays away from a traditional church service.
 Last week, the “Gold Digger” artist announced that he would be bringing his Sunday Service to Coachella on April 21.
-The Keeping Up with the Kardashians star said that she’s looking forward to attending the event and to see Kanye share his event with a larger audience.
+The Keeping Up with the Kardashians star said that she’s looking forward to attending the event and to see Kanye share his service with a larger audience.

 “I’m really excited for Kanye to perform [at] Coachella.
 I’ve never been,” Kim recently told Elle.com.

 “I’m so excited to be a part of it for the first time.
 And [the church], it’s honestly more like a healing experience for my husband.
 It’s just music; there’s no sermon.
 It’s definitely something he believes in—Jesus—and there’s a Christian vibe.
 But there’s no preaching.
 It’s just a very spiritual Christian experience.”

 North West is taking after Kanye West and becoming a performer. ???? https://t.co/tUOlVvlnzL pic.twitter.com/xyp0lLsYbO